exadel-inc/etoolbox-backpack/CONTRIBUTING.md

 A pull request's title must start with the tracking number in square brackets; then comes a brief but detailed description of what is done in this PR like `[EDMTP-333] Fixed NPE when saving file to a removable media`.

-Detailed description in "description" section is optional but welcomed.
+A more verbose description in "description" section is optional but welcomed.
 You can assign labels from the provided set, such as `bug`, `enhancement`, `documentation`, etc.

 Every pull request consists of one or more commits.
-Commit messages message must be presented in the same format as the pull request title.
+Commit messages must be presented in the same format as the pull request title.
 E.g., the following 3 commits: `[EDMTP-333] Implemented the NPE fix...
 [EDMTP-333] Altered Javadoc for the affected method...
 [EDMTP-333] Added a unit test for the NPE fix`.

 ## Licensing
 Any contributions you make are understood to be under the  [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) that covers the whole project.
 Feel free to contact the maintainers if that's a concern.